marsdrums/ReSTIR-reworking/README.md

 This is called “resampling” because you pick your final samples 𝑅𝑗 by re-evaluating weights for your earlier samples 𝑆𝑖 and picking a subset of them.
 (I.e., every 𝑅𝑗 is also a sample 𝑆𝑖)

-Let's make an example - let's say we're looking at a led strip, and each individual led can be more or less intense:
+Example:

+Imagine you are rendering a scene with an LED strip, where each individual LED varies in intensity.
+Here’s how RIS would approach this problem:

 ![](./images/RIS1.png)

-The graph above shows the intensity of the leds on the strip - most of the strip is dark, except for a region on the left.
+The graph above illustrates the intensity of the LEDs along the strip—most of the strip is dark, with only a bright region on the left.

-If we want to importance sample this target functions, samples must be drawn proportionally to the target function, and might look something like this:
+To importance sample this target function, samples should be drawn in proportion to its intensity, resulting in a distribution that might look like this:

 ![](./images/RIS2.png)